Juniper Networks (JNPR) Q3 2017 Results - Earnings Call Transcript

 Great.
 And then maybe a very quick follow-up.
 So what we definitely learned these days is that your Cloud segment is made of very large clients, and it's a lumpy business like your Telecom service provider business.

 Now if I take a step back, your Telecom and Cable business is down 4% this quarter.
-Does that mean that growth – we should expect growth to come mostly from your Cloud division, and we need to see growth coming back from there, or do you still see growth trend and like the business coming back at some point, so many, many quarter of this weak (24:43) business in the Telecom segment as well?
+Does that mean that growth – we should expect growth to come mostly from your Cloud division, and we need to see growth coming back from there, or do you still see growth trend and like the business coming back at some point, so many, many quarter of weak business in the Telecom segment as well?

 Rami Rahim - Juniper Networks, Inc.